AInitikesh/ArialSegmenation/README.md

 ### Training

 For training I first created LeNet architecture from scratch but model convergence was taking time and accuracy was also not good.
 So I decided to go with pretrained UNet network.
 Advantages of pretrained network is that they have already learnt to recognize much of the features.
 Now by using such models its easier and faster to train such model.
+I have used AWS p2xlarge  EC2 instance for training the model.

 ### Evaluation